FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 I will ask at the next Meeting of Limerick Council for an update on the use of chemical

-pesticides by Council staff and Council contractors.--- 15
+pesticides by Council staff and Council contractors.
+---
+15

 **REPLY:**